weihoran/Cloud-Native-Map/Tools.md

-# DevOps and Containerization Tools Overview
+# Overview of commonly adopted cloud-native tools

-A comprehensive overview of popular tools categorized by high-level practices, including both vendor-neutral and vendor-dependent options.
+A overview of popular tools categorized by high-level practices, including both vendor-neutral and vendor-dependent options.
 This guide provides descriptions and links to each tool to help you choose the right solutions for your DevOps and containerization needs.

 ---